scriptcs/scriptcs.github.com/_posts/2015-03-07-script-libraries.md

 In scriptcs [v0.14](https://github.com/scriptcs/scriptcs/releases/tag/v0.14.0) we have introduced Script Libraries.
 This feature allows you to author functionality as a set of `csx` files, package them up as a NuGet package and then easily reuse that functionality across your scripts.

 For those of you familiar with [Script Packs](https://github.com/scriptcs/scriptcs/wiki/Script-Packs) this may sound familiar.
-The biggest downside of Script Packs is that you still need to open up an IDE and deal with projects and interfaces to add your functionality.
+The biggest downside of Script Packs is that you still need to open up an IDE and deal with projects and interfaces in order to create them.
 One of the aims of the scriptcs project is to simplify your `C#` workflow and this is where we believe Script Libraries will shine.

 ## Let's see this in action!

 Let's assume we have a NuGet package `ScriptCs.Calculator`.
 It has been installed into the script folder using the standard `scriptcs -install ScriptCs.Calculator` option.
-The NuGet package contains a `csx` file named `CalculatorMain.csx` that contains the following function:
+The NuGet package contains a `csx` file named `CalculatorMain.csx` living in the `Content\scriptcs` folder that contains the following function:

 **CalculatorMain.csx**
 ```csharp